 In addition to managing municipal stormwater outfalls, the CWD pays close attention to construction activities and development projects.
 Early collaboration can lead to private land owners incorporating stormwater BMPs in their development or re-development projects.
 These BMPs can help mitigate the negative impact that an increase in impervious surfaces has on water quality.
 Development projects also have to be properly managed during construction to make sure that erosion and sediment transport are minimized.

-High sediment loads seen in WA-17 outfall from improper or non-existant stormwater erosion controls in nearby construction project.
+High sediment loads seen in WA-17 outfall from improper or non-existent stormwater erosion controls in nearby construction project.